 Instead, focus on the people who actually do like you.
 Spend time cultivating those relationships and perhaps they'll come to love you (and you them).

 Focus on helping and serving others and being kind.
 Choose to ignore those who may be speaking negatively about you — that can quickly become paranoia.
 Usually, it turns out that people aren't even talking about you at all.
 I hate to tell you what I tell myself: You're not that important.
 Keep perspective and keep to your task.

 So, decide.
 We've already heard Theodore Roosevelt tell us clearly, “It is not the critic who counts” but why do we give such things power over us?
 Why should we let haters distract us from living an epic life?

 My first boss sent a memo to his manager praising my performance.
 He brought the copy to my desk and I was so excited.
 I couldn't believe it.
 Then, he told me something I'll never forget.

-‘Create an at-a-girl folder for those hard days.
-They’ll come and you’ll need to remember who you are and who you can be.
-This is your first at a girl.
+“Create an ‘atta girl' folder for those hard days.
+They'll come and you'll need to remember who you are and who you can be.
+This is your first ‘atta girl.'
 Keep it.”

-I still have the folder and made one in Evernote.
-It has pulled me through dark days when I failed at something.
+I still have the folder and made one in Evernote so that I can always get to it.
+“Atta girl” has pulled me through dark days when I failed at something.

 We all fall.
-We all fail.
-It is part of life.
+I fail.
+You fail.
+It's part of life.

 Tip 7: Keep Moving Forward